milliorn/digital-business-card/README.md

 3. Install the dependencies: `npm install`
 4. Set up a Firebase project:

-- Create a new Firebase project at https://firebase.google.com/
+- Create a new Firebase project at <https://firebase.google.com/>
 - Enable Firebase Authentication and Firestore in the Firebase project console
 - Add your Firebase project configuration details to the `.env` file

+### Run Development Server

-5. Start the development server: `npm start`
+1. Start the development server: `npm start`
-6. Open your browser and visit `http://localhost:3000` to access the application.
+2. Open your browser and visit `http://localhost:3000` to access the application.

 ## Deployment